Medical Imaging Modalities involving X-rays and Medical Radiation

 Whole Body PET-CT Scan

-Medical imaging modalities, for example, includes magnetic resonance imaging (MRI), ultrasound, medical radiation, angiography and computed tomography (CT) scanners.
-In addition, several scanning techniques to visualise the human body for diagnostic and treatment purposes.
-Also, these modalities are very useful for patient follow-up with regard to the progress of the disease state, which has already been diagnosed, and/or is undergoing a treatment plan.
+Medical imaging modalities, for example, include magnetic resonance imaging (MRI), ultrasound, medical radiation, angiography and computed tomography (CT) scanners.
+In addition, several scanning techniques are used to visualise the human body for diagnostic and treatment purposes.
+Also, these modalities are very useful for patient follow-up with regard to the progress of the disease state, which has already been diagnosed and/or is undergoing a treatment plan.
 The vast majority of imaging is based on the application of X-rays and ultrasound (US).
 These medical imaging modalities are involved in all levels of hospital care.
 In addition, they are instrumental in public health and preventive medicine settings as well as in curative and further extending to palliative care.
 The main objective is to establish the correct diagnoses.

 Positron Emission Tomography (PET): Medical Radiation in Molecular Imaging